artisancms/core/readme.md

 Create new install with `studio new name` where name is the project (or folder) you want ArtisanCMS installed into.

+Then `cd` into directory and run `studio install` to finish the installation process.

 #### Service Provider

+> If you use `studio install` above, you do not need to add this manually.

 Add the following to your app.php file in the providers array: